lkcozy/code-notes/notes/communication/writing/writing_management.md

 - `Breaking` tasks `down into` smaller pieces can help make your to-do list feel a little less overwhelming.
 - start small and be `deliberate`(thought carefully) about each effort.
 - This will not only help `identify any concerns`, it will also `draw attention to` the fact that this monitoring is happening and therefore encourage managers to `pay careful attention to` their allocations.
+- I think there is a `temptation`(desire) to try to have opinions, especially the more senior you get.
+- The experience you have `built up` means that you may have a `hard-won lesson` that you want to share to stop someone going down a similar `trecherous`(difficult) path.

 ## Communication